pyankie/pushflow/README.md

 **PushFlow** is a standalone, real-time push notification framework built using a microservice architecture.
 It is designed to demonstrate clear service boundaries, asynchronous communication, and real-time message delivery using WebSockets.

-This project was developed as part of a **Distributed Systems** course and focuses on correctness, simplicity, and architectural clarity rather than cloud-scale SaaS complexity.

 ---

 ## Overview